Cleverttech/Cleverttech/README.md

  <p align="center"> Welcome to my Github 😊!</p>
  <hr>
  If you are here, you are probably considering me for a Dev role or just casually browsing through out of curiosity.
 Let me take you through a glimpse of whta my coding path looks like:
-[Portfolio here](http://cleverttech.com) with links to real projects with my previous employer.
+<a href="http://cleverttech.com">Portfolio here</a> with links to real projects with my previous employer.

 About me: